Reversibility of Affine Transformations: Reversibility in the affine group

-Then $h$ satisfies all the conditions in the \lemref{lem-affine-cond-str-rev}.
+Then $h$ satisfies all the conditions of \lemref{lem-affine-cond-str-rev}.
 Therefore, $h$ is an involution such that $hgh^{-1} =g^{-1}$.
 Hence, $g$ is strongly reversible in $\mathrm{Aff}(6,\D) $. \end{example}

-The complexity of computation involved in the Example \ref{exam-affine-str-rev-unipotent} increases as $n$ (size of the Jordan block) increases if we follow the same approach.
-Therefore, unlike the reversible case, as in the \lemref{lem-affine-rev-unipotent-block}, it isn't easy to generalize the above construction to find reversing involution element for $g \in \mathrm{Aff}(n,\D) $, when linear part of $g$ is $\mathrm{J}(1, n)$.
-We will choose a different path to avoid the computational difficulties and give a significantly simpler proof by considering adjoint reality in Lie algebra set-up, see \lemref{lem-affine-str-rev-unipotent-block}.
+The complexity of computation involved in Example \ref{exam-affine-str-rev-unipotent} increases as $n$ (size of the Jordan block) increases if we follow the above approach.
+Therefore, when the linear part of $g \in \mathrm{Aff}(n,\D) $ is $\mathrm{J}(1, n)$, generalizing the above construction to find reversing involution for $g $ seems to be difficult.
+We will choose a different path to avoid the computational difficulties and give a significantly simpler proof by considering adjoint reality in the Lie algebra set-up; see \lemref{lem-affine-str-rev-unipotent-block}.